Get the full Sovereign Workflows stack running on your infrastructure in under 10 minutes using Docker Compose.

 docker compose ps

 docker compose logs -fexecutor-worker starts 2 replicas by default.
-Adjust with EXECUTOR_REPLICAS=4 in your .env for higher throughput.5Verify Installation
+Adjust with EXECUTOR_REPLICAS=4 in your .env for higher throughput.Once all containers are running, open your browser to:

 http://localhost:4723You should see the Workflows UI.
 Click "New Workflow" and verify that connector actions are displayed — this confirms the connectors registered successfully.